halpz/re3/README.md

 ### Unreversed / incomplete classes (at least the ones we know)
 ```
-CAudioManager, cDMAudio, cSampleManager and all audio - being worked on
+cAudioManager - being worked on
 CBoat
 CBrightLights
 CBulletInfo